IbrahimBilal2005/CampusPulse/README.md

 Proposed Entities for the Domain:
 [based on your specification, indicate a few potential entities for your domain — including their names and instance variables]

-Account: Creation of an account
+Account: Creation of an account (Interface)
     Username
     Password
-User (Extend Account): Account for someone who is looking for events Gender (maybe limit what is shown if certain events are gender specific?)
+User (Extend Account): Account for someone who is looking for events
+    Gender (maybe limit what is shown if certain events are gender specific?)
-Preferences (What category of events they are interested in) EventPoster (Extends Account): Account for someone to post event CreateEvents (have functions for making, deleting and editing events) Administrator (Extends Account)
+    Preferences (What category of events they are interested in) EventPoster (Extends User): Account for someone to post event CreateEvents (have functions for making, deleting and editing events) Administrator (Extends Account)
     ApprovePosters (have functions for approving or changing approval status of event posters)
 Events: Class used to format events to be posted
     Name
     Image (Optional)
     Link (Link to website with more info)
     Description
     Req (If only certain people are allowed to participate or certain items need to be brought) Location
     Start and end time
+    Date

 3 log in screen - user and event poster admin